niiknow/importaz/README.md

 ### POST /api/table/execsv/@tableName?pk=partitionKey&tenant=tenantCode
 POST a CSV content to this endpoint to import.
 First row must be header row.
 The CSV content will be converted to the *items* array and POST to the previous endpoint.

+### DELETE /api/table/@tableName/@partitionKey?notifyQueue=queueName
+This method is to help bulk delete a table partition.
+It returns the result with *hasMoreItems* value set.
+Client can keep calling this method until *hasMoreItems* is false.

 ### GET /api/table/query/@tableName
 This is an OData endpoint with parameters:
 1. *tenant* - default 'a'